 - Maddog Azodin KAOS 3 Titanium Paintball Gun

 - Tippmann A5 Paintball Marker

 Paintball Gun Reviews

-Like the Axe, the Rail is an electro-pneumatic shooter.
-It comes with the Hype Three regulator, as do all Dye guns.
-It can shoot up to 18 balls per second with decent accuracy.
+Like the Axe, the Empire is an electro-pneumatic shooter.
+It comes with the Hype Three regulator, as do all MAddog guns and it can shoot up to 18 balls per second with decent accuracy.

 - Cool design